yasinrezaei/spark-under-the-hood/README.md

 # 🔍 Deep Dive into Apache Spark Source Code

 Welcome to my personal deep-dive into the [Apache Spark](https://github.com/apache/spark) source code.
-This project is a curated, structured study of Spark’s internals — designed to help others understand its architecture, key components, and internal execution flow.
+This project is a structured study of Spark’s internals — designed to help others understand its architecture, key components, and internal execution flow.

 Each module is explored with detailed Markdown notes, code tracing, diagrams, and summaries.